 Food and Drink

 Restaurants and bars can be pretty pricey in Amsterdam and if you eating out it would be best to avoid the areas around the square as they tend to be eye-wateringly expensive.
-If you are smart during your search for grub, there are lots of lanes branching off from the squares where you may find cheaper options.
+If you are trying to save money and you are smart during your search for grub, there are lots of lanes branching off from the squares where you can find cheaper food and drink options.

 Keep an eye out for places with lunch deals on that may finish at 5 o clock, that way you can have an early dinner at a cheaper price!
 If you’re heading out for a boozy night then your cheaper option would be to pre-drink on some cheap supermarket beer and then head out.
 If you stop by the local Aldi/Lidl, you can get cans of cold beer for as little as 50c!